kaiquegarcia/gojob/README.md

 # GoJob

 GoJob is a helper made to turn it easy to make queues/jobs in Golang.
-Specially inspired in [this article](http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/) suggested by one my partners at Kavak.
+Especially inspired by [this article](http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/) suggested by one of my partners at Kavak.

 ## Installation